gumstix/yocto-manifest/README.md

     $ repo init -u git://github.com/gumstix/yocto-manifest.git -b refs/tags/danny

-To learn more about repo, look at http://source.android.com/source/version-control.html
+To learn more about repo, look at [Repo Command Reference](https://source.android.com/source/using-repo "Using repo")
 ***

 **3. Fetch all the repositories:**